 If you plan to pump, familiarize yourself with your breast pump before you give birth.
 Learn how to take it apart and clean it, and what the controls mean.

 Set up a breastfeeding station.
 Put all your breastfeeding necessities in this area (or in a portable tote) so that you never sit down and find you’ve forgotten something.
-You might want to include bottled water, lanolin, burp cloths, snacks, a phone charger, and more.
+You might want to include bottled water, lanolin, burp cloths, snacks, a phone charger, a copy of current breast milk storage guidelines (also available in Spanish), and more.

 Come up with a back-to-work plan.